mpascualcme/exam-aug-16-2021/README.md

 * it is possible that not all of the microservices are going to run.
 Atleast ensure that [*front-end* is running](https://imgur.com/n5luwkY).
 Bonus 10 points if you can get all services to run.
 * ensure that your application is accesible from http://(public ip):(service port). run `kubectl get service --namespace (yourname)` to check the service port of the microservice called *front-end*
 * you should be able to browse the application [like this](https://imgur.com/6kq0bcT)

+## NOTE
+* the servers will only be accessible until Aug 18 11PM GMT+8